| | |

 plate of fava on table

-Fava at Stamatis Tavern
+Try the Fava at Stamatis Tavern

 My favourite restaurant was Stamatis Tavern.
 We shared a table packed with delicious starters: crisp fried courgette, creamy fava dip and a local Andros speciality of baked cheese with vegetables.